Steven A. Jent

 Finally I convert the drawing to a lithographic plate, which I print by hand

 in a limited edition of 50, signed, numbered, and titled in pencil.
 I have a degree in history, in keeping with my lifelong interest in that subject (I am also the author of A Browser's Book of Texas History and A Browser’s Book of Texas Quotations).
-I see this printmaking project as a way to document a piece of local history and at the same time create a body of art that will be meaningful to those in the Denton area who care about the heritage of the region. |
+I see this printmaking project as a way to document a piece of local history and at the same time create a body of art that will be meaningful to those in the Denton area who care about the heritage of the region. | On the

 Old Alton Bridge |